DavideSecoli/G-Research_NBA_forecast/README.md

 # NBA_forecast
- Machine learning forecasting model that predicts NBA matches points
+ Machine learning forecasting model used for predicting NBA matches points at the G-Research NBA data challenge